jump-dev/JuMP.jl/docs/src/tutorials/algorithms/parallelism.md

 ```

 This will not work, and attempting to do so may error, crash Julia or produce
 incorrect results.
-The reason is because most solvers are written in C,

 ## Using parallelism the right way

 To use parallelism with JuMP, the simplest rule to remember is that each
-worker, both threads and distributed processes, must all have their own
-instance of a JuMP model.
+worker must have its own instance of a JuMP model.

 ### With multi-threading